wbuchwalter/ng2-redux/README.md

 })
 ```

-This means that you are free to use Redux basic API in advanced cases where `connect`'s API would not fill your needs.
+This means that you are free to use Redux basic API in advanced cases where
+`connect`'s API doesn't fill your needs.